 20 of the Best Blue and Black Hair Color Ideas in 2023

-1. Navy Blue
+1. Navy Blue Hair

 Navy blue hair paired with a bowl cut is giving us serious ’70s throwback vibes.
-If your hair is naturally dark, going for a darker navy blue will ease any growing out roots anxiety.
+If your hair is naturally dark, going for darker navy blue hair will ease any growing out roots anxiety.

-2. Baby Blue and Pink
+2. Black Blue Hair with Pink

-3. Denim Blue
+3. Denim Black Blue Hair

-Denim doesn’t have to be a fashion only style staple.
-Choosing a medium cool blue with white streaks gives the perfect denim look to your braids.
+Denim doesn’t have to be a fashion-only style staple.
+Choosing a medium, cool blue with white streaks gives the perfect denim look to your braids.
 Styling your hair into a big top bun is also a great way to show off your edgy new blue hair color.

-4. Sky Blue
+4. Sky Blue & Light Blue Hair

 5. Mermaid Light Blue